Neidpath Castle: Description

 Neidpath Castle is a tall L-plan tower house, one leg of the L being very short.
 It has rounded corners.
 The battlements are roofed and the sentry walk is a balustraded balcony.
 There are few windows, and two still have their iron bar protection.
 Inside, the basement and the first-floor hall are vaulted, and the hall is further divided by a wooden floor into two storeys.
 Other features include a pit dungeon, and some small exhibitions of artifacts found in the locale.
 There are remains of a partly walled garden.
 The archway is decorated with both the goats head emblem of the Hays and the strawberries of the Frasers.

 Gardens

 A series of five terraces, set at 8m centres, lies to the south-east and east of the castle.
 Originally serving as ornate garden terraces these were apparently enclosed by a wall which was recorded in 1581 and listed as a "sloping parterre" in 1815.
-Between 1682 and 1686 the terraces were remodelled and a summe house was built.
+Between 1682 and 1686 the terraces were remodelled and a summer house was built.